kenghweeng/fairest-of-them-all/disparate_impact/README.md

 ###1.7.
 Adult data

-We also provide a demo of our code on [Adult dataset](http://archive.ics.uci.edu/ml/datasets/Adult).
+We also provide a demo of the code on [Adult dataset](http://archive.ics.uci.edu/ml/datasets/Adult).
 For applying the fairness constraints on the adult dataset, execute the following commands:

 ```shell
 $ cd adult_data_demo